apmaros/docker-info/README.md

 # Docker tutorial
 This tutorial walks the reader trough and explains the main concepts of the docker.

+**WORK IN PROGRESS**
+This project is in early stage and is incomplete.

 ## Docker Architecture

 ### Docker images